 Our company spent a lot of money in hiring an image consultant to come in for a 3-day semniar on business etiquette, but I don't see any long-term changes in their behaviour.

-The worst is that our employees now see soft skill training as a joke!
+The worst is that our employees now see soft skills training as a joke!
 Our training manager feels she is losing credibility.

 True, a 3-day seminar may not be effective.
 That is because it is too short!